 How Long to Meditate

 If you are new to meditation and trying it on your own, I suggest you start with five minutes.
 Set a timer and see how it goes.
 That’s not much of a commitment, but it’s enough to get a sense of the experience.
-Then build up to twenty, thirty or forty minutes over a period of time.
-Gandhi is quoted as saying that since he was expecting a particularly busy challenging day, he would meditate two hours instead of one.
+Then build up to twenty, thirty, or forty minutes over a period of time.
+Gandhi is quoted as saying that since he was expecting a particularly busy challenging day, he would meditate for two hours instead of one.
 So find the amount of meditation that supports your ability to be fully present and engaged in your life.

-We begin by closing our eyes (you can leave them open with a downward gaze) and setting our intention to be present with our experience, and to be compassionate with ourselves when we get lost in thought.
+We begin by closing our eyes (you can leave them open with a downward gaze) and setting our intention to be present with our experience and to be compassionate with ourselves when we get lost in thought.
 That’s the basic instruction.
 It’s really simply sitting and being aware that you are sitting, continually bringing the wandering mind back to the present experience.

 Anchoring awareness again and again into physical sensation is the essence of staying present.
 Notice when tension arises; breathe into it to gently release it to whatever degree is possible.
-When the mind wanders, gently and kindly reset the intention to be present and bring your attention into sensation.
+When the mind wanders, gently and kindly reset the intention to be present and bring your attention to sensation.
 This is the valuable practice of embodiment.

 This is all fine.
 Just stay with noticing.
 It’s not the experience itself but the development of our ability to stay present with it that is important.
 And like any activity, it takes practice, developing new ‘muscles’ we haven’t really used before.
 Be as kind as you can be to yourself.

-Inevitably thoughts, sensations and feelings come up during meditation.
+Inevitably thoughts, sensations, and feelings come up during meditation.
 Your goal is not to get rid of them, but to be fully aware of them and to notice them passing through without getting attached to them.
 One technique that helps many people to release the attachment is called ‘noting’.

 When you become aware of a thought, you say (silently) “thought”.
 When an emotion rises up in you, you simply name it “feeling”.
 And when you hear a sound outside or have an itch, simply say “sensation”.
 It sounds way too simple to work, but it really does quiet them down.
 Try it!

 When you find yourself tempted to pursue a thread of feeling, just note it.
 (If you like you can remind yourself to look into it later.
-Right after meditation you are in a very receptive state to get answers to questions like, “What was that feeling about?”
+Right after meditation, you are in a very receptive state to get answers to questions like, “What was that feeling about?”
 It may be a rich vein for self-exploration.
 By promising yourself to explore it after meditation, you satisfy that feeling’s need to be acknowledged without getting yourself off track.)

 If you find you fall asleep during meditation, try doing it at a different time of day.
 If that doesn’t help, do a standing meditation or meditate with your eyes open.
-It is simply the body mind being unclear what is expected, and eventually you should be able to stay awake during meditation.
+It is simply the mind being unclear what is expected, and eventually you should be able to stay awake during meditation.
 (If you find you fall asleep even when well rested, you might consider some self-inquiry to see if there is something you are afraid to face or learn in the quiet space created through meditation.)

-See if you can sustain whatever awareness, openness and appreciation you have attained through your practice.
+See if you can sustain whatever awareness, openness, and appreciation you have attained through your practice.
 Ultimately the gift of regular meditation practice is the spaciousness it brings into our lives.
 It is a gift that benefits all beings, not just ourselves.